jerome-trc/biomorph/ATTRIB.md

 ARSD A through D are courtesy of id Software LLC, and edited by Realm667 user Infirnex.

-AUSG A through F are courtesy of ZDoom forum user Mike12 (redrawn and centered Shadow Warrior Riot Gun sprites.
+TYPH A through F are courtesy of ZDoom forum user Mike12 (redrawn and centered Shadow Warrior Riot Gun sprites.
 Shadow Warrior, the Riot Gun, and its original sprites are the sole copyright of 3D Realms).

 BRAX A through Z are courtesy of ZDoom forum user neoworm.